Overview

-Palette Virtual Machine (VM) Management provides a unified platform for managing containerized and virtualized applications.
-This solution, which requires a Palette VM Management license, allows organizations to onboard, deploy, manage, and scale VMs within the same cluster as their containerized applications.
-Palette VM Management simplifies managing infrastructure, improves resource utilization, and removes the cost of having a hypervisor.
+Palette Virtual Machine Orchestrator (VMO) provides a unified platform for managing containerized and virtualized applications.
+This solution allows organizations to onboard, deploy, manage, and scale VMs within the same cluster as their containerized applications.
+Palette VM Orchestrator simplifies managing infrastructure, improves resource utilization, and removes the cost of having a hypervisor.

 Use Cases

-VM Management is particularly suitable in the following scenarios:
+Palette VM Orchestrator is particularly suitable in the following scenarios:

 • Organizations that want to remove their virtualization infrastructure due to an aging environment or to reduce costs.
-Using Palette VM Management, legacy applications and modern, containerized applications can be deployed on VMs.
+By using Palette VM Orchestrator, legacy applications and modern, containerized applications can be deployed on VMs.

-• Edge locations that have only a few VMs running, and a hypervisor is no longer desired.
+• Edge locations with a few VMs deployed and where a hypervisor is no longer desired.

 Prerequisites